 The delivery of education and training programs in line with the economic and social objectives of the FSM is an important part of the mission of the College.
-The National Campus is primarily responsible for the delivery of associate degree and third-year level certificate of achievement programs.
+The National Campus is primarily responsible for the delivery of associate degree, third-year level certificate of achievement programs and baccalaureate degree programs.
 The four State Campuses are primarily responsible for the delivery of programs that address the individual needs of their states.
-These needs include teacher education (up to associate degree level), career and technical education, and certificate programs aimed to upgrade basic and specific skills, remedial English, and short-term training.
+These needs include teacher education, career and technical education, and certificate programs aimed to upgrade basic and specific skills, remedial English, and short-term training.
 The College remains flexible to meet expressed needs.